nbagonoc/react-blog/README.md

 Need to:
 - Add Styling
-- Edit and Delete Blog Post
+- Edit Blog Post
+- Update returns of backend
+    - Edit: Should return the new data of the edited
+    - Create: Should return the new data of the created and utalize it in the state management